siberianfox/g2wiki/TinyG-v9-Hardware.md

 1. B1

 ### Limit Switch Connectors
 The homing/limit switches are brought in on 4 position terminal blocks for X, Y and Z axes.
+The switch inputs are designed for standard "dry" switches but will accommodate opto or other active inputs as long as they do not exceed 3.3v.
+These signals are conditioned with an RC network (2.7K / 0.47 uF) and have ESD protection.

 The pinout is listed below.
 Pin 1 is towards the power input side of the board (top).

 1. Ground
 1. +3.3v
 1. Min in (X, Y or Z)
 1. Max in (X, Y or Z)

-The switch inputs are designed for standard "dry" switches but will accommodate opto or other active inputs as long as they do not exceed 3.3v.
-These signals are conditioned with an RC network (2.7K / 0.47 uF) and have ESD protection.

 The X, Y, Z inputs are also available to a 2x13 dual inline 0.100" header.
 The header also provides  Amin, Amax and a safety interlock inputs.
 The header footprint is large enough to accommodate oversized headers such as box and latching headers.
+Pin 1 is the square pin towards the power input side of the board (top).
+The even row is all ground.
+Signals are:

+1. 3.3v
+1. GND
+1. X min
+1. GND
+1. X max
+1. GND
+1. 3.3v
+1. GND
+1. Y min
+1. GND
+1. Y max
+1. GND
+1. 3.3v
+1. GND
+1. Z min
+1. GND
+1. Z max
+1. GND
+1. 3.3v
+1. GND
+1. A min
+1. GND
+1. A max
+1. GND
+1. Safety interlock in

 ### Spindle and Coolant Output Signals

 These output signals are available on a terminal block and also on a 2x6 dual inline 0.100" header.
 The header footprint accommodates box and latching headers.

-These signals are buffered and may be driven at either 3.3v or 5v, depending on the setting of a jumper on the board.
+These signals are buffered and may be driven at either 3.3v or 5v, depending on the setting of the J22 jumper on the board.
+The selection affects all signals.

 The pinout is listed below.
 Pin 1 is towards the power input side of the board (top).